Walsh Electrical Services: Electrical Excellence in Ireland's North-West

 At Walsh Electrical Services we ensure that all electrical installation work that we carry out is completed to the highest standard by fully qualified Electricians.
 We ensure full compliance with the National Wiring Rules or IET Wiring Regulations, along with relevant Building Regulations and other associated Standards.
 As a Derry Electrician and a Donegal Electrician (including an Inishowen Electrician) – and also covering other areas, we deliver quality electrical installations wherever you are!

-Electrical installation work in the north is carried out to BS 7671:2008 (2015) Requirements for Electrical Installations – the 17th Edition of the IET Wiring Regulations (also known as the IEE Wiring Regulations) incorporating Amendment No. 2.
+Any electrical installation work in the north (e.g. Derry City) is carried out in full compliance with BS 7671:2018 (2022) Requirements for Electrical Installations – the 18th Edition of the IET Wiring Regulations (previously known as the IEE Wiring Regulations) incorporating Amendment No. 2.

-In the south (e.g. Buncrana and Inishowen) we work to ET101:2008/A1:2011 - the 4th Edition of the National Rules for Electrical Installations (currently on Amendment 2.3).
+Conversely in the south (e.g. Buncrana and Inishowen) all work is carried out in accordance with I.S.
+10101:2020 – the 5th Edition of the National Rules for Electrical Installations (Incorporating Corrigendum 1:2020).